Oracle REST Data Services (25.2.3) Docker Image Documentation.

-Oracle REST Data Services (ORDS) is a mid-tier Java application that provides a Database Management REST API, the browser-based client SQL Developer Web, a PL/SQL Gateway, SODA for REST, and the ability to publish RESTful Web Services for interacting with the data and stored procedures in your Oracle Database.
-See https://www.oracle.com/rest for more information.
+Oracle REST Data Services (ORDS) is a mid-tier Java application that provides a Database Management REST API, the browser-based client SQL Developer Web, a PL/SQL Gateway, SODA for REST, and the ability to publish RESTful Web Services for interacting with the database objects and stored procedures in your Oracle Database.
+Visit the [ORDS product page](https://www.oracle.com/ords) for more details.

-Beginning with ORDS version 25.1.0, the `ords-developer` image is deprecated.
-This `ords` image has changed substantially.
-Please read this document to learn the latest changes.
+As of ORDS version 25.1.0, the `ords-developer` image has been deprecated.
+Please read this document to familiarize yourself with this latest official `ords` image.

 ## Using This Image